Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 • New board gamers — rules complexity is real

-• Groups of 2–3 — needs at least 4 to work well
+• Groups of exactly 3 — needs at least 4 to work well

-• Anyone who wants perfectly balanced scenarios every game
+• Anyone who wants perfectly balanced competitive play

 ⚔️ Enter Baldur's Gate — If You Dare